ga4gh/vrs-python/README.md

 [Terra](https://terra.bio) is a cloud platform for biomedical research developed by the Broad Institute, Microsoft and Verily.
 The platform includes preconfigured environments that provide user-friendly access to various applications commonly used in bioinformatics, including Jupyter Notebooks.

 We have created a public [`VRS-demo-notebooks`](https://app.terra.bio/#workspaces/terra-outreach/VRS-demo-notebooks) workspace in Terra that contains the demo notebooks along with instructions for running them with minimal setup.
 To get started, see either the [`VRS-demo-notebooks`](https://app.terra.bio/#workspaces/terra-outreach/VRS-demo-notebooks) workspace or the [`Terra.ipynb`](notebooks/Terra.ipynb) notebook in this repository.

+## Running the Notebooks with VS Code
+[VS Code](https://code.visualstudio.com/) is a code editor developed by Microsoft.
+It is lightweight, highly customizable, and supports a wide range of programming languages, with a robust extension system.

+**1.Open VS Code**: Launch Visual Studio Code.

+**2.Install Jupyter Extension**: Use Extensions view (Ctrl+Shift+X) to install the Jupyter extension.

+**3.Open Project in VS Code**: Navigate to your project folder and open it in VS Code.

+**4.Select Python Interpreter**: In a notebook, click "Select Python Interpreter" and choose your Python 3.10 virtual environment.

+**5.Run Notebook**: After selecting the interpreter, run the notebook using "Run All Cells" or individual cells.

+**6.Ensure Kernel is Selected**: Check the top-right corner for the Jupyter kernel.
+If not set to the correct Python version, click and choose the desired kernel.

+**7.Python Interpreter Not Selected**: If the Python interpreter is not selected, open a notebook file and click "Select Python Interpreter" again.
+Choose the Python 3.10 virtual environment you've set up for this project.

 # Development